robertodoering/twitter_api/README.md

   ),
 );

-final List<Tweet> homeTimeline = await twitterApi.timelineService
+// Get the last 200 tweets from your home timeline final List<Tweet> homeTimeline = await twitterApi.timelineService
     .homeTimeline(
       count: 200,
       includeEntities: false,
     )
     .catchError(handleError);

+// Print the text of each Tweet tweets.forEach((tweet) => print(tweet.fullText))
 ```

+## Twitter API key

+Get your Twitter API key [here](https://developer.twitter.com/en/apply-for-access).

 ## Features

+- This package provides an interface for various endpoints of the Twitter API to
+  make the usage as comfortable as possible.
+  - See // todo: link to docs // for an example.
+- The various data structures returned by Twitter are parsed into models.
+  - See // todo: link to docs // for an example.

 ### Implemented endpoints